redwoodjs/redwood/docs/docs/how-to/test-in-github-actions.md

 ```

  Now you can merge the PR and the database changes will be tested and then deployed to the actual database.

+What's next?
+It is up to you - refine and streamline!

+As you consider automating your project workflows, keep the following wise philisophical observation in mind...

+ > Civilazation advances by extending the number of important operations we can perform without thinking.  - Alfred North Whitehead